These resources come in three sections:

 James, Henry.
 William Whetmore Story and His Friends.
 From Letters, Diaries, and Recollections.
 London: Thames and Hudson, 1903.
 (HathiTrust)

 These reminiscences of Henry James are often more about the atmosphere in Rome when he was part of the group of American expat community of artists and intellectuals there, especially because he appareantly not think much of Story as a sculptor.
 This is why he devotes quite a bit of time to discussing (and mocking) the female sculptors, sandwiched between letters from Story to James Russell Lowell.
-His remarks (257-262) that keep being quoted because the famous novelist’s opinion on them is seen as representative–which is a bit doubtful.
+His remarks on the “white marmorean flock” of female sculptors and Lewis’ role among them (see pp. 257-262) keep being quoted because the famous novelist’s opinion on them is seen as representative–which is a bit doubtful.

 Murray, Freeman Henry Morris.
 Emancipation and the Freed in American Sculpture: A Study in Interpretation.
 Introduction by John Wesley Cromwell.
 Washington, DC: Published by the Author, 1916.
 (HathiTrust.)